£10 Off Orders Over £250 (Inc Vat)

 Step 3: Apply Masking Tape

 To create neat, straight lines, and to prevent excess sealant from spreading, apply masking tape to both sides of the gap you intend to seal.
-This will also act as a guide when applying the sealant.
+This will also act as a guide when applying the sealant – this is not so important for outdoor sealing.

 Draught proof - saving energy bills - masking up window

-Insert the sealant cartridge into the gun (also known as a caulking gun).
-Cut the nozzle of the cartridge at a 45-degree angle, making sure the nozzle opening is large enough to fill the gap, but not so wide that the sealant is unable to properly fill the gap.
+Cut the nozzle of the sealant tube at a 45-degree angle, making sure the nozzle opening is large enough to fill the gap, but not so wide that the sealant is unable to properly fill the gap.

-Hold the sealant gun at a 45-degree angle to the gap and squeeze the trigger gently and steadily, moving the gun along the gap as you go, from top to bottom.
+Hold the sealant tube at a 45-degree angle to the gap and apply gently and steadily, moving the along the gap as you go, from top to bottom.

 Step 6: Smooth and Shape